flemay/envvars/CONTRIBUTING.md

 [Mockery](https://github.com/vektra/mockery) is being used to generate mocks in the folder `pkg/mocks`.

+1. Download deps if it not done `$ make deps`
-- To generate the mocks `$ make mock`
+2. To generate the mocks `$ make mock`
-- Once generated, one would need to fix all the mocks imports
+3. Once generated, one would need to fix all the mocks imports

 ### cmd/envvars/version.json